tiozo/FCJ-AWS-Study/AWS Study/AWS Relational Database Service/AWS Additional Database Service.md

 ### [[AWS Athena]]

-Is an interactive query service that makes it easy to analyze data directly in S3.
+Is an interactive query service that makes it easy to analyze data directly in S3 using standard SQL.
+Makes it easy to interactively run data analytics using Apache Spark without plan, configure, or manage resources.